 - Ebony-colored coat

 Another way people might identify your hybrid pup at a distance would depend on behavior – how vocal do they sound when barking out orders?
-How quickly does she react if something else goes toe-to-toe with him during playtime?
+How quickly does she react if something goes toe-to-toe with him during playtime?

 Temperament and Personality

 Coydog pet usually looks like a small coyote with thin long, lightweight fur, which helps them survive as they travel very fast and spend most of their time on the water.
-They are brilliant and active dogs who need enough space for running, playing, hunting.
-Coydog usually has a temperament, much like wolves.
+They are brilliant and active dogs who need enough space for running, playing, and hunting.
+Coydog usually has a temperament much like wolves.

-How To Care For a Coydog
+How To Care For a Coydog puppies

 Grooming and Shedding

-Coydog sheds only twice a year; Coydogs do not have much dander, so are great for people who can’t have dogs with allergies.
-Coy tends to shed during spring and before winter, so there is no chance Coy Dog will ruin your clothes or furniture. has a thick waterproof coat to protect Coydog from the cold weather.
+Coydog sheds only twice a year; Coydogs do not have much dander, so they are great for people who can’t have dogs with allergies.
+Coy tends to shed during spring and before winter, so there is no chance Coy Dog will ruin your clothes or furniture.
+It has a thick waterproof coat to protect Coydog from cold weather.

 Coy Dog loves swimming in lakes or rivers, so Coy Dog’s coat helps Coydog survive even through the most challenging times of the year!
 CoyDog loves chasing small rodents that may be dangerous to humans; coy dogs will hunt all night long because that is what raised them to do!

-What To Feed A Coydog
+What To Feed A Coydog Puppy

 Coydog has Coydog-specific Coy Dog Diet that CoyDogs love to eat that must contain specific vitamins and minerals needed for the Coydog diet.
 Coyotes need meat to survive so do Coy Dogs!
 CoyDog loves chasing small rodents because Coy Dogs are wild coyotes who are great hunters!